FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 espeak_demo.sh  flite_demo.sh     lookdave.wav
 ```

-you can run these examples by typing `./espeakdeom.sh`.
+You can run these files by typing `./filename`, for example, typing `./espeak_demo.sh` and see what happens.
 Take some time to look at each script and see how it works.
-You can see a script by typing `cat filename`
+You can see a script by typing `cat filename`.
+For instance:

 ```
 pi@ixe00:~/text2speech $ cat festival_demo.sh